mcci-catena/mcci-catena-4430/README.md

 - Three additional lights (red, green, and blue).

-- A GPIO screw terminal with four posts: two I/O signals, power, and ground.
-The power at the screw terminal can also be turned on and off under software control.
+- A JST XH-4 receptacle (in older units, a screw terminal) with four posts: two I/O signals, power, and ground.
+The power at the interconnect can be turned on and off under software control.

 ## Key classes